 You can copy-paste, import and synchronize your Excel tables in PowerPoint.
-In the steps below I will demonstrate how to turn the Excel table you created above in Step 1, into a PowerPoint Gantt chart using Office Timeline Plus.
+In the steps below I will demonstrate how to turn the Excel table you created above in Step 1, into a PowerPoint Gantt chart using Office Timeline Basic.

 This will open a gallery that will allow you to choose a style or template for your Gantt chart.